 A website design should breathe, and you won’t know how yours reads until you test it.
 However, as a rule of thumb, try not to cram information into pages.
 A clean and spacious UI automatically calms a viewer’s mind and leaves a stronger visual impression.

-Every web page should have one intention.
+Every website page should have one intention.
 While an internal linking structure can connect all pages, each should be devoted to a particular subject or goal.
 Navigational elements, blocks, and page titles should immediately inform visitors of the page’s goal.
-Additionally, having clear calls-to-action makes it easy for them to know what to do next, too.
+Additionally, having clear calls to action makes it easy for them to know what to do next, too.

 Focusing on the most relevant page is also important.
 For instance, if you open a blog post, it’s possible to view other articles below, but their headlines or icons don’t detract from the page you’re reading.
 The same goes for product pages.
 To keep users interested, eCommerce stores often have “you may also like” sections at the bottom of the main product listings.